NBISweden/workshop-in-the-cloud/README.md

 ## Setup

-To create the configuration for the system run `create-course.py` something like this:
+To create the configuration for the system run `create-course.py`.
+This will create the configuration files for the cloud and also generate a file, `passwords.txt` with usernames and passowords for the students.

+For example it can be run something like this:

-    ./create-course.py --users 10
+    ./create-course.py --users 10 --student-disk-size 30

-This will create a default course with 10 users.
+This will create a course instance with 10 users and a work area for each student that is 30Gb.
 Use the `--help` option to find out more about how to configure the course setup.

 ## Launch the system